FAQ

 Is SDR or anti-greenwashing inside UK financial promotions?

 Yes, where the claim is part of a UK financial promotion.
-Financial-product sustainability claims, anti-greenwashing, and promotion-facing SDR label, naming, marketing, and consumer-facing disclosure checks are included in the UK Financial Promotions Model beta.
-Broader environmental claims are handled as sector-specific overlays inside the relevant model, not as a standalone generic model for now.
+Financial-product sustainability and anti-greenwashing checks sit inside the UK Financial Promotions Model.
+Broader environmental claims are handled as sector-specific overlays.

 Who is Redcliffe for?